 You’ve been in heavy running mode as you gear up for the slew of spring races you’ve signed up for.
-But lately your knee seems to be feeling the strain of those extra miles.
+But lately your knee seems to be feeling the strain of those extra miles and is causing you extra pain.
 Will finding the best knee braces for running give you the support you need to continue running at this pace?

 Quick Look: Our Top Picks

 WHAT CAN A KNEE BRACE DO FOR YOU?

 It might be easier to start with what a knee brace can’t do.
 It can’t fix your injury (especially cruciate ligament or collateral ligament damage) — you won’t be cured once you slap on the knee brace.
 And it can’t make up for overtraining, which is one of the most likely reasons for your knee pain outside of a patellar (knee cap) injury.

 So if you’ve been increasing your mileage too quickly, you need to scale it back a bit before you injure yourself, cause additional pain or even permanent damage to your knee joint.
 You don’t want to get to where you have to take weeks off from running.